 Arthritis and Nutrition

-If you take any supplements, you should always inform your doctors, Dr. Rakel stressed.
+If you take any supplements, you should always inform your doctors.
 Supplements might interact with your prescription drugs, potentially reducing their effectiveness.

 Exercise and Arthritis